Peter Emanuel Goldman: Biography

 This film came after Goldman had moved to Paris with his family with the aid of Godard, when Goldman was awarded a Fulbright Scholarship in film.
-Goldman was awarded a Doctor of Naturopathy degree in 1967 and in 1968 he completed his third feature film, Wheel of Ashes (Roue de Cendres) a French- language film starring Pierre Clémenti – then between starring roles with Bunuel and Pasolini.
-Goldman’s wife, Birgit, played the female lead (as she did in The Sensualists).
-The film centers on a spiritual and mystical crisis where Cleménti’s character is torn apart by a three-way conflict--- his sexual desires, his wanting to become a saint (influenced by Vedanta) and family life.
+Goldman was awarded a Doctor of Naturopathy degree in 1967 and in 1968 he completed his third feature film, Wheel of Ashes (Roue de Cendres) a French- language film starring Pierre Clémenti – then between starring roles with Buñuel and Pasolini.
+Goldman's wife, Birgit, played the female lead (as she did in The Sensualists).
+The film centers on a spiritual and mystical crisis where Cleménti's character is torn apart by a three-way conflict--- his sexual desires, his wanting to become a saint (influenced by Vedanta) and family life.
 Many Americans who showed up in Paris at the time, including Sean Flynn, Ted Joans and Judith Malina, were given cameos in the film.

-While Wheel of Ashes has a more traditional narrative (as well as dialogue) than Echoes of Silence’s lyrical narrative, many of the same wanderings, emotions and superb B&W photography were transported from New York to Paris but now spurred by existential spiritual conflicts.
+While Wheel of Ashes has a more traditional narrative (as well as dialogue) than Echoes of Silence's lyrical narrative, many of the same wanderings, emotions and superb B&W photography were transported from New York to Paris but now spurred by existential spiritual conflicts.
 Due to a forced break in the editing caused by the student revolt in May ’68, the film was rushed for its premier at the Venice Film Festival in August 1968.
 Goldman felt the film was too long and recut and shortened the film a few months later.
 Wheel of Ashes had short runs in several European countries with excellent and sometimes extraordinary reviews, but it was never shown in the States outside of museums.
 Besides Venice, the film was shown at several festivals including Cannes, Hof (Germany) and Play-Doc (Spain).

 Goldman and Clémenti had huge disagreements during the shoot.
 Clémenti wanted to “act” while Goldman wanted to “be,” to let the camera do the acting.
-In Goldman’s unique style of directing it is the image that carries the story along with light, movement, faces and music.
+In Goldman's unique style of directing it is the image that carries the story along with light, movement, faces and music.
 Dialogue is secondary.

 After completing the film, Goldman underwent a spiritual and psychological crisis but managed to play a half season at third base for the French national baseball champions, Les Pirates de Paris (the Paris Pirates) before moving to Denmark.
 In Denmark he served as the executive director of Samvirket Danmark-Israel (Denmark-Israel Association), writing many articles and letters in the Danish newspapers and writing and publishing a half dozen short books on the Arab-Israel conflict.
 He also worked as a stringer for NBC Radio News, broadcasting from Copenhagen.